pingcap/docs-tidb-operator/en/deploy-br-federation-manager.md

 ## Step 1: Generate a kubeconfig file in data planes

-The BR Federation Manager manages Kubernetes clusters of data planes by accessing their API servers.
+The BR Federation manages Kubernetes clusters of data planes by accessing their API servers.
 To authenticate and authorize itself in the API servers, it requires a kubeconfig file.
 The users or service accounts in the kubeconfig file need have at least all the permissions of **backups.pingcap.com** and **restores.pingcap.com** CRD.

 You can get the kubeconfig file from the Kubernetes cluster administrator.
 However, if you have permission to access all the data planes, you can generate the kubeconfig file on your own.

 ### Step 1.1: Create RBAC resources in data planes

-To enable the BR Federation Manager to manipulate Backup and Restore CR, you need to create the following resources in every data plane.
+To enable the BR Federation to manipulate Backup and Restore CR, you need to create the following resources in every data plane.

 ```yaml
 apiVersion: v1